 Protect your focus

 Sadly, messaging platforms have become indispensable simply because everyone is on them, and if you don’t use it along with everyone else, communication devolves to email, which is even worse.
-Slack is much better than Teams or Hipchat.
 All improve communication over email, but increase distraction as well.
 The best policy to put in place is state that it’s on the receiver, not the sender, to eliminate distraction.
 Therefore, an employee should simply turn off notifications from Slack, and check it only periodically if he or she doesn’t want to be distracted.
 Likewise, the sender should not be upset of the receiver does not reply immediately.

 Async vs. Sync